pascale-m/jetskis/README.md

 # jetskis
 Download site for company JETSKIS.
-Click anywhere to download their shit
+Click anywhere to download their media release + bonus content :).